w-A-L-L-e/gpgtool/README.md

 Menu:
 =====
 1. List GPG keys
 2. Create a new GPG key
 3. Show the public key block for a GPG key
 4. Delete a GPG key
-5. Encrypt a file
+5. Encrypt a file to share using someone elses public key
+6. Encrypt a file with own keys
-6. Decrypt a file
+7. Decrypt a file
 q.
 Exit

 Enter your choice (0-6): 3

 Available GPG keys: